Main

 What is ADA and What Does it Mean for My Website?

-• You are entitled to one free scan per year, and may request more at any time for a small fee.
+You are entitled to one free scan per year, and may request another at any time for a fee.

-• Every image, video file, audio file, etc. should have an "alt" tag describing the image to non-sighted visitors.
+• Every image, video file, audio file, (unless decorative) should have Alternative Text describing the image to non-sighted visitors

 • The page should not contain repeatedly flashing images or scrolling text that cannot be paused.